www.scantips.com

 Here is an animated GIF comparison of images 7, 8, 9, 10 (Bounce).

-11. Direct flash again, from four feet, with a large white reflector close on the other side of the subject for fill.
-This was a 42 inch collapsible nylon panel (larger than useful here).
+11. Direct flash again, from four feet, with a large white reflector close to of the subject for fill.
+Actually the shadow shows it was on the other side than this photo shows.
+This was a 42 inch collapsible nylon panel (more than large enough).
 An inexpensive white foam board from the craft store works just as well for a reflector, maybe better.
 It is still a tiny direct flash, and you may have to look back at the direct flash (3) to realize it, but the very dark shadows on right (on shell) are now lighter.
 It is a very easy improvement.
 Even a letter sized white paper as a reflector would have helped here.
 A fill reflector is normally a big help for single light lighting.

 You are looking at the shadows on the subject, right?
 Lighting is about learning to see what is happening.